Skip to content

 mkdir -p .github/workflows

-cp TEMPLATES/github/trestlebot-create-component-definition.yml .github/workflows
+cp ../trestle-bot/TEMPLATES/github/trestlebot-create-component-definition.yml .github/workflows

-cp TEMPLATES/github/trestlebot-rules-transform.yml .github/workflows
+cp ../trestle-bot/TEMPLATES/github/trestlebot-rules-transform.yml .github/workflows

 4. Create a New Component Definition